-Managing a human resources department, employee onboarding, payroll and benefits can be a lot to handle for many small and midsize businesses, as it requires in-depth knowledge and support that may be difficult to come by.
-PEOs can relieve some of the stress and take on many HR responsibilities, making it easier to keep your business operating smoothly.
+Managing a human resources department and all of the tasks that go with it, like employee onboarding, payroll processing and benefits administration, can be difficult for many small and midsize businesses.
+Being skilled in all of these areas requires in-depth knowledge and support that may be difficult to come by.
+To help with this, many businesses partner with a professional employer organization (PEO).
+PEOs can take on many HR responsibilities and relieve some of the stress, making it easier to keep your business operating smoothly.
 However, while there are a lot of benefits to partnering with a PEO company, there can also be some downsides.

 Editor's note: Looking for the right PEO for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-When choosing a solution to manage your HR processes, it's important to consider the benefits of using a PEO and evaluate whether those benefits are the best fit for your business.
+When choosing a solution to manage your HR processes, it's essential to consider the pros of using a PEO and evaluate whether those benefits are the best fit for your business.
 Your PEO options will depend on your business's size and goals.
-PEOs offer many employee HR-related services, such as payroll processing and payroll tax management, health insurance, workers' compensation insurance, and 401(k) and retirement plans.
+The best PEO services offer many employee HR-related services, such as payroll processing and payroll tax management, health insurance, workers' compensation insurance, and retirement savings plans.

 The annual return on investment associated with cost savings alone is one of the most common factors that small business owners assess when deciding whether to use a PEO, according to the National Association of Professional Employer Organizations.